KrashKrash/btc-addr-generator/README.md

 and then run the  script.
 #
 #
-It not only print the script but it also stores the information in a file called "YourBitcoinInfo.txt"
+It not only print the script but it also stores the information in a file called "YourCryptoInfo.txt"
 #

 If you like my script, you can donate here, BTC ADDRESS: 3MNAKj3xjJRRjfMtdSfgNZsKAYXjSNeXtg